gardener-attic/aws-lb-readvertiser/README.md

 ## How to build it?

-:warning: Please don't forget to update the `$VERSION` variable in the `Makefile` before creating a new release:
+:warning: Please don't forget to update the content of the `VERSION` file before creating a new release:

 ```bash
 $ make release